SEN5X and SEN6X Series Environmental sensor

 Configuration variables

-• pm_1_0 (Optional): The information for the Mass Concentration of fine particles up to 1μm sensor.
+• pm_1_0 (Optional): The information for the Mass Concentration sensor for fine particles up to 1μm in size.
 Readings in µg/m³.

-• pm_2_5 (Optional): The information for the Mass Concentration of fine particles up to 2.5μm sensor.
+• pm_2_5 (Optional): The information for the Mass Concentration sensor for fine particles up to 2.5μm in size.
 Readings in µg/m³.

-• pm_4_0 (Optional): The information for the Mass Concentration of fine particles up to 4μm sensor.
+• pm_4_0 (Optional): The information for the Mass Concentration sensor for coarse particles up to 4μm in size.
 Readings in µg/m³.

-• pm_10_0 (Optional): The information for the Mass Concentration of fine particles up to 10μm sensor.
+• pm_10_0 (Optional): The information for the Mass Concentration sensor for coarse particles up to 10μm in size.
 Readings in µg/m³.

 • co2 (Optional): The information for the Carbon dioxide (CO₂) sensor.
 Readings in ppm.
-Only available with SEN63C or SEN66.
+Only available with SEN63C, SEN66 or SEN69C.

 • auto_self_calibration (Optional, boolean): True enables automatic CO₂ self calibration.
 False disables automatic CO₂ calibration.
 Default is true.

-• altitude_compensation (Optional, integer): When set to altitude (in meters), the CO₂ sensor will be compensated for deviations due to current altitude.
+• altitude_compensation (Optional, integer): When set to altitude (in meters), the CO₂ sensor will be statically compensated for deviations due to current altitude.
+See CO₂ Compensation section below for more information.

 • ambient_pressure_compensation_source (Optional, ID): Sets an external pressure sensor ID (must report in hPA).
 This will compensate the CO₂ sensor for deviations due to current pressure.
-More accurate than altitude compensation this correction is applied before each update of the state of the CO₂ sensor.
+This correction is applied with each update of the CO₂ sensor.
+See CO₂ Compensation section below for more information.

 • All options from Sensor.